KiranMantha/angular2-typescript-gulp/README.md

 ##Introduction
 A sample angularjs2 application using typescript and gulp.
-This provides the behaviour of 2-way bindings, handling click events, creating services, writing observables, creation of components dynamically and destroying them.
-If found difficulty, please feel free to post me and raise issues with proper description and if possible provide a plunker.
+This provides the implementation of 2-way bindings, handling click events, creating services, writing observables, creation of components dynamically and destroying them.
+If found difficulty, please feel free to post and raise issues with proper description and if possible provide a plunker.

 ###Setup

 1. Clone the repository to your local project folder
+    ```
     git clone -git-repository-url
+    ```
 2. Create dist folder at root. this will be your build folder.

 3. run 'npm install' to install the dependancies mentioned in package.json